 Liquidity risk is the risk that the Corporation will encounter difficulty in meeting obligations associated with its financial liabilities.
-This risk is mitigated by the fact that as at December 31, 2014, the Corporation had cash and cash equivalents of \$11 million and accounts payable and accrued liabilities of \$0.2 million.
+This risk is mitigated by the fact that as at December 31, 2015, the Corporation had cash of \$19 million and accounts payable and accrued liabilities of \$0.2 million.